Geometric Series

 $\begin{align*} \frac{52}{3} \pi^\frac{3}{2} \end{align*}$

-This post is a chapter in the book Justin Math: Calculus.
+This post is part of the book Justin Math: Calculus.
 Suggested citation: Skycak, J. (2019).
 Geometric Series.
-Justin Math: Calculus. https://justinmath.com/geometric-series/
+In Justin Math: Calculus. https://justinmath.com/geometric-series/